TheOldPresbyope/MoodeRadioCheck/README.md

 This repo contains a Python script radiocheck.py which checks that streaming audio URLs and PLS files containing them are playable.

 The original purpose of this script was to ease the task of checking the 150+ curated radio station "presets" which are included in the [moOde audio player](http://moodeaudio.org) images.
-It does this by asking the [Music Player Daemon](https://www.musicpd.org) (MPD) component to play each PLS file and reading the return code.
+It does this by asking the [Music Player Daemon](https://www.musicpd.org) (MPD) component to play each PLS file for 0.5s and reading the return code.
 Over time the script has grown like a mushroom to allow checking

 * a single streaming audio URL
 * a streaming audio URL contained in a single PLS file